hhkaos/awesome-arcgis/CONTRIBUTING.md

 # Contributions

+You may know [why we started this project](https://github.com/hhkaos/awesome-arcgis/tree/master/about) or you might not, but whatever it is, we are very happy you are thinking on contributing.

-Anyone is welcome to contribute to this repository, not only the [ArcGIS Experts listed here](https://esri-es.github.io/arcgis-experts/), so please feel free to do any contribution.
+**Anyone is welcome to contribute** to this repository, not only the [ArcGIS Experts listed here](https://esri-es.github.io/arcgis-experts/), so please feel free to do any contribution.

 > **Disclaimer**: The technology change fast and some resources may be out to date or broken.